 Under the FLSA, no employer shall employ any employee, engaged in commerce or in the production of goods for commerce, for a workweek longer than forty hours unless the employee receives compensation for his or her employment in excess of forty hours at a rate not less than one and one-half times his or her regular rate.
 29 U.S.C. § 207(a)(1).

-This provision does not apply, however, to a “bona fide executive, administrative or professional employee.”
+This provision does not apply, however, to “any employee employed in a bona fide executive, administrative or professional capacity.”
 29 U.S.C.
 213(a)(1).
 The Eighth Circuit Court of Appeals, which governs employers in Minnesota, generally follows U.S. Department of Labor regulations interpreting the FLSA exemptions – such as the “bona fide executive” exemption.
 Fife v.
 Bosley, 100 F.3d 87, 89 (8th Cir.
 1996) (citing Murray v.
 Stuckey’s, Inc., 50 F.3d 564 (8th Cir.), cert. denied, 516 U.S. 863 (1995) (“Under the FLSA, to determine whether an employee is an exempt ‘executive, administrative, or professional’ employee, a court must apply Department of Labor regulations that have been judicially construed in over fifty years of litigation.”)).

 Federal FLSA Test for Exempt Executive Employees